Learning Spoken Language

 • The same areas are activated during reading (p.
 14).

-• There are close to 7,000 languages globally, but there are only 170 phonemes that comprise the world’s languages (p.
+• There are approximately 7,000 languages globally, but only 170 phonemes comprise the world’s languages (p.
 15).

 • Although the infant’s brain can perceive the entire range of phonemes, only those repeated get attention, as the neurons reacting to the unique sound patterns are continually stimulated and reinforced (p.
 15).

 • By eight months, children can detect word boundaries.
-They acquire 7-10 new words/per day.
+They acquire 7-10 new words per day.
 This is the mental lexicon (p.
 16).

 • Toddlers ignore foreign sounds by 10-12 months (p.
 16).

 • Swaab used EEGs to measure the brain’s responses to concrete and abstract words in a dozen young adults.
-EEGs measure changes in brainwave activity called event-related potential or ERP when the brain experiences a stimulus.
-The image-loaded words produced more ERPs in the frontal lobe ~ the part associated with imagery, while abstract words had more ERPs in the top central and rear areas (parietal and occipital lobes).
+EEGs measure changes in brainwave activity called event-related potential, or ERP, when the brain experiences a stimulus.
+The image-loaded words produced more ERPs in the frontal lobe—the part associated with imagery—while abstract words had more ERPs in the top central and rear areas (parietal and occipital lobes).
 When processing words, these areas had little interaction (p.
 17).

-• Therefore we believe the brain may hold two separate stores for semantics (meaning) ~ one for verbal-based information and the other for image-based information.
+• Therefore, we believe the brain may hold two separate stores for semantics (meaning)—one for verbal-based information and the other for image-based information.
 Therefore, teachers should use concrete images when presenting abstract concepts (p.
 17).

 • Adult-toddler conversations are critical. (p.
 17).